Best Of17 min read

 Client transparency is your biggest headache

 Go with Teamwork.
-The free client seats are genuinely valuable, and the built-in invoicing means fewer tools in your stack.
+The free client seats are genuinely valuable, and the built-in invoicing means fewer tools cluttering your tech stack.

-You've got a large team (25+ people) and communication is chaotic
+You've got a large team (25+ people) and communication is chaos

-Basecamp's flat-rate pricing makes a lot of sense at scale.
+Basecamp's flat rate makes a lot of sense at scale.
 It won't replace a dedicated scheduling tool, but as a communication hub it's unmatched for simplicity.

 ClickUp on the free plan handles a shocking amount.
 Upgrade to Unlimited at $7/user/mo when you need automations and integrations.